-If your browser is supported by Novell SSL VPN, close all instances of the browser and try connecting from a fresh instance of the browser.
+If your browser is supported by Novell SSL VPN, close all instances of the

 AM.1020B: Unable to Fetch Username from the Server

 Possible Cause: Failed to fetch username from the server.
 This error might be a certificate issue.

 Action: Delete the old certificate and create a new certificate.
 Clear the browser cache.